 Recipe by The Gracious Wife

 “This Blueberry Banana French Toast Bake is a sweet, overnight make-ahead breakfast casserole with bites of sweet, ripe bananas, bursts of bright blueberries, and the classic flavor of cinnamon French toast.
-Drizzle with maple syrup for breakfast everyone will go bananas for.”
+Drizzle with maple syrup for breakfast, and everyone will go bananas.”

 Chocolate Peanut Butter Banana Ice Cream {No Churn}